onionpancakes/chassis/README.md

 ## Runtime Compilation

-Chassis provides two analogous compile functions, `compile-node` and `compile-node*`, for compiling HTML tree at runtime.
+Chassis provides two analogous compile functions, `cc/compile-node` and `cc/compile-node*`, for compiling HTML tree at runtime.
 They are useful for compiling static HTML pages or components.

 Because compiling happens at runtime, lists, function calls, and alias elements are no longer compilation barriers and ambiguous attributes are not possible.

 Runtime compilation is similar to generating HTML with `c/html` but with key differences:

-* The return values are `raw` strings, allowing the result to be embedded in other HTML components without the HTML tags being escaped.
+* The return values are `c/raw` strings, allowing the result to be embedded in other HTML components without the HTML tags being escaped.
 * Stateful values, such as functions and derefs, are not realized.

 ```clojure